THIS DATE IN HISTORY: Oct. 20

 He is elected to the Hockey Hall of Fame in 2018.

 1965: In the 19th and final preseason NHL All-Star Game, Gordie Howe of the Detroit Red Wings scores two goals and assists on another to lift the All-Stars to a 5-2 victory against the Stanley Cup champion Montreal Canadiens at the Forum.
 Beginning in 1966-67, the game is shifted to midseason and the format is changed after the League's first expansion adds six teams in 1967-68.

 1974: The New York Islanders get the first shutout in their history, in their third season and 161st game, when they defeat the Washington Capitals 5-0 at Capital Centre.
 Billy Smith makes 26 saves for his first NHL shutout.

 1978: Wayne Gretzky, a 17-year-old center for Indianapolis of the World Hockey Association playing in his second game, scores his first two goals as a professional.
 He gets them against his future team, the Edmonton Oilers, in a 4-3 loss.
 Gretzky plays six more games for Indianapolis before being traded to Edmonton.
-Exactly 15 years later, Gretzky has a goal and two assists for the Los Angeles Kings in a 4-3 victory against the Tampa Bay Lightning.
-It's the first time Gretzky plays an NHL game against younger brother Brent, a 21-year-old center for Tampa Bay.
+Exactly 15 years later, Gretzky scores a goal and has two assists for the Los Angeles Kings in a 4-3 victory against the Tampa Bay Lightning.
+It's the first time Wayne plays an NHL game against younger brother Brent Gretzky, a 21-year-old center for Tampa Bay.